5ghzx/PeakUI/README.md

 ![pakui](https://github.com/user-attachments/assets/06bb87f6-6daa-419c-b5d7-9ec5bb53a45e)

 ## PakUI
-A collection of paks/tools for MinUI ONLY - PakUI is a full set and most paks talk to one another.
+A collection of paks/tools for MinUI ONLY - PeakUI is a full set and most paks talk to one another.
 You will need the full release on a fresh card and new install.
-Fresh format card ONLY.
-Sorry PakUI is not compatible with other MinUI variants or forks.
+PeakUI is compatible with MaxUI only.

 ## Compatibility
 - **MinUI ONLY**